eX-Mech/mechthesis/README.md

 MechThesis
 ==========

-Jacopo Canton, Nicolo` Fabbiane (in alphabetical order) December, 2015
+:Authors: Jacopo Canton, Nicolo` Fabbiane (in alphabetical order)
+:Version: 1.0 (January, 2016)

 This template is meant for PhD and Licentiate thesis at KTH Mechanics.
 This is just a STARTING POINT: you can use it or not, like it or not, edit it or not, thank us or not.